jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 [2.585s][info][redefine,class,load,exceptions] merge_cp_and_rewrite exception: 'java/lang/OutOfMemoryError'
 ```

-We can notice that the size of the constant pool (cp) used for retransforming the class is increasing linearly by 2 entries for each operation until... boom!
+We can notice that the size of the constant pool (cp) used for retransforming the class is increasing linearly by 2 entries (old_cp_len) for each operation until... boom!

-To help me navigate through the JVM code, I even profile the reproducer to have grasp on what's going on here:
+To help me navigate through the JVM code, I even profiled the reproducer to have a grasp of what's going on here:

 [profile_leak.html]